flame/libflame/test/main/ReadMe.txt

    1) libflame binary(AOCL-LibFlame-Win-MT-dll or -lib)
    2) test_libFLAME_main.exe
    3) config (default path - test/main/config/)
+   4) Specify header file paths of libflame and BLIS to get the LAPACK and BLAS API prototypes respectively
+      example: $ cmake -DBLAS_HEADER_PATH="<path to BLIS header file blis.h>"

    To execute the test using libflame shared/dynamic binary, AOCL-LibBlis-Win-MT-dll should be in the same path along with the above files.